Heywood Central F.C.: History

-The club was formed in 1887 following a merger between two local clubs, Heywood Rovers and Heywood Olympic (also known as Heywood Cricket & Football Club), though Heywood Rovers continued on through to the end of 1896/97.
-In 1887, they entered the FA Cup, for the first time, as well as the Lancashire Junior Cup.
-When arriving at first round opponents Higher Walton, the club decided to scratch, and play the fixture as a friendly instead, which Higher Walton won 8-1.
+The club was formed in 1887 following a merger between two local clubs, Heywood Rovers and Heywood Olympic.
+It entered the 1887–88 FA Cup, for the first time (as well as the Lancashire Junior Cup).
+When arriving at FA Cup first round opponents Higher Walton, the club decided to scratch, and play the fixture as a friendly instead, which Higher Walton won 8–1.

 The Junior Cup competition was more the club's level, and there was obvious support for the club, as over 4,000 made it to the Phoenix ground for the third round victory over Bury.
-The club lost in the semi-final to Blackpool 2-0; the match was played at Preston North End's Deepdale ground and Blackpool brought around 1,500 fans, Central around 600.
+The club lost in the semi-final to Blackpool 2–0; the match was played at Preston North End's Deepdale ground and Blackpool brought around 1,500 fans, Central around 600.

 FA Cup

-After its abortive first FA Cup entry, the club entered again in 1888-89, but lost in the first qualifying round to Astley Bridge.
-In 1890-91, the club gained both its first win in the competition, 4-1 at Witton, and its biggest win in the competition, 9-0 against Gorton Villa in the second qualifying round.
-The club however never made it to the first round proper, falling at the final hurdle in 1890-91, to Halliwell.
-Central protested on the grounds that one of the umpires had been a member of the Halliwell club, but Halliwell proved that the umpire had only been a member of the Halliwell Cricket Club, which had no links with the football club, and the Lancashire Football Association dismissed the appeal.
+After its abortive first FA Cup entry, the club entered again in 1888–89, but lost in the first qualifying round to Astley Bridge.
+In 1890–91, the club gained both its first win in the competition, 4–1 at Witton in the first qualifying round, and its biggest win in the competition, 9–0 against Gorton Villa in the second qualifying round.
+The club however never made it to the first round proper, falling at the final hurdle in 1890–91 to Halliwell.
+Central protested on the grounds that one of the umpires had been a member of the Halliwell club, but Halliwell proved that the umpire had only been a member of the Halliwell Cricket Club, which had no links with the football club, and the Football Association dismissed the appeal.